Lucid dream: Definition

-Barrett found less than a quarter of lucidity accounts exhibited all four.
+Barrett found that less than a quarter of lucidity accounts exhibited all four.

-Subsequently, Stephen LaBerge studied the prevalence of being able to control the dream scenario among lucid dreams, and found that while dream control and dream awareness are correlated, neither requires the other.
-LaBerge found dreams that exhibit one clearly without the capacity for the other; also, in some dreams where the dreamer is lucid and aware they could exercise control, they choose simply to observe.
+Subsequently, Stephen LaBerge studied the prevalence among lucid dreams of the ability to control the dream scenario, and found that while dream control and dream awareness are correlated, neither requires the other.
+LaBerge found dreams that exhibit one clearly without the capacity for the other.
+He also found dreams where, although the dreamer is lucid and aware they could exercise control, they choose simply to observe.

 History

-Ancient
+Eastern

-The practice of lucid dreaming, as in cultivating the dreamer's ability to be aware that they are dreaming, is central to both the ancient Indian Hindu practice of Yoga nidra and the Tibetan Buddhist practice of dream Yoga.
+The practice of lucid dreaming is central to both the ancient Indian Hindu practice of Yoga nidra and the Tibetan Buddhist practice of dream Yoga.
 The cultivation of such awareness was a common practice among early Buddhists.

+Western

 Early references to the phenomenon are also found in ancient Greek writing.
-For example, the philosopher Aristotle wrote: "often when one is asleep, there is something in consciousness which declares that what then presents itself is but a dream".
+For example, the philosopher Aristotle wrote: "often when one is asleep, there is something in consciousness which declares that what then presents itself is but a dream."
 Meanwhile, the physician Galen of Pergamon used lucid dreams as a form of therapy.
 In addition, a letter written by Saint Augustine of Hippo in AD 415 tells the story of a dreamer, Doctor Gennadius, and refers to lucid dreaming.